kjellm/munin-mysql/README.md

 Author
 ------

-Kjell-Magne Øierud &lt; kjellm AT oierud DOT net &gt;
+Kjell-Magne Øierud &lt;kjellm AT oierud DOT net&gt;

 Inspired by the cacti graphs made by Xaprb http://code.google.com/p/mysql-cacti-templates/ as viewed on